 On August 4, 2021, our sponsor purchased an aggregate of 7,187,500 founder shares for a purchase price of \$25,000, or approximately \$0.003 per share.
 Such securities were issued in connection with our organization pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 28,750,000 units if the underwriters' over-allotment option is exercised in full and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
 Prior to this offering, Pala will purchase a portion of the founder shares from our sponsor.
-Up to 937,500 of these shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
+On November 21, 2021, the Sponsor surrendered 2,966,667 founder shares for cancellation for nominal consideration.
+Pala and Roth have committed to purchase 2,666,667 and 300,000 founder shares, respectively, in a private placement that will close simultaneously with the closing of this offering.
+On [], 2021, we entered into a securities subscription agreement with Roth, pursuant to which Roth will purchase 300,000 founder shares in a private placement that will close simultaneously with the closing of this offering.
+Additionally, on [], 2021, we entered into a securities subscription agreement with Pala, pursuant to which Pala will purchase 2,666,667 founder shares in a private placement that will close simultaneously with the closing of this offering.
+Up to 937,500 of the founder shares will be forfeited by our sponsor depending on the extent to which the underwriters' over-allotment is exercised.
+No founder shares acquired by Pala or Roth will be subject to any such forfeiture